getsentry/sentry-java/README.md

     http://public:private@host:port/1?raven.async.threads=1

 #### Threads priority (advanced)
-As in most cases sending logs to Sentry isn't as important as an application running smoothly, the threads have a
+In most cases sending logs to Sentry isn't as important as an application running smoothly, so the threads have a
 [minimal priority](http://docs.oracle.com/javase/6/docs/api/java/lang/Thread.html#MIN_PRIORITY).

 It is possible to customise this value to increase the priority of those threads